 - Adaptational Attractiveness:

 - Inverted with Harding, who is described in the novel as looking like a film star.
 In the film, he looks like an average (or perhaps even slightly unattractive) middle-aged man.
 This may have to do with his homosexuality being toned down a lot in the movie, as he was a stereotypical pretty boy in the book.

 - In the book, Nurse Ratched is frequently mentioned to be overweight (the cause of her large ladybags).
 Louise Fletcher... isn't.
 She is also described, in the book, as a handsome woman who was probably quite beautiful when she was in her prime.

 - Adaptation Distillation: The movie cut out a lot of stuff.
 Still very good.

 - Aesop Amnesia / Status Quo Is God: Tear Jerker example.
 McMurphy challenges Nurse Ratched's authority and unfair rules at every turn and becomes something of a hero to the sheepish patients, leading them to explore and regain their own lost individuality...at least until McMurphy attacks Ratched in order to avenge her driving Billy to suicide and is moved to another part of the hospital and lobotomized.
 The Chief clearly doesn't forget what McMurphy taught him, but all the other patients seem to, and when the film ends, they're all back to behaving as they did before McMurphy arrived.
-This doesn't happen in the book.
+This doesn't happen in the book, as Murphy's attack damaged her vocal chords, and none of the patients are afraid of a mute Battleaxe Nurse.

 - Affectionate Parody: For the longest time, The Simpsons was rather fond of parodying this, leading to a rather severe case of Pop Culture Osmosis.